Charcoal burner: In popular culture

 In Swedish children's author Maria Gripe's Hugo and Josephine trilogy (the middle book of which was made into the film Hugo and Josephine in 1967), the character Hugo's father is a charcoal burner.
 Both father and son are portrayed as independent, unmaterialistic people with forest craft skills.
 When Hugo is first introduced, his father the charcoal burner is in prison for assault, something Hugo attributes to him trying to live in a town instead of alone in the forest.

+A father and son pair of charcoal burners in 1930s England, both named Billy, are recurring characters in the Swallows and Amazons series of children's books by Arthur Ransome.

+The family of the protagonist siblings of the manga and anime Demon Slayer, Kamado Tanjirō and Kamado Nezuko, are charcoal burners; their surname, Kamado, refers to a Japanese charcoal stove.
+A significant part of their characterization comes from the fact they grew up in a forested mountain near a small town, cutting and burning wood.

+Charcoal burners and charcoal-burning camps appear in the video games Kingdom Come: Deliverance and Kingdom Come: Deliverance II, which depict everyday life in medieval Bohemia.